-These conditions are further aggravated by periods of extreme weather such as the prolonged El Nino of this year.
+These conditions are further aggravated by periods of extreme weather such as the prolonged El Nino of 2015.
 Fires raged through East Kalimantan, Indonesia on the Island of Borneo for over 9 months.
 Smoke from the fires was a health hazard for countries as far away as Singapore and Malaysia.
 Hundreds of thousands of acres of forest in Kalimantan were destroyed leaving many wild orangutans homeless and desperately seeking refuge in village fruit trees and plantations.
 These orangutans are not welcome and many have been killed or mutilated or eaten by starving people whose rice crops failed two years consecutively.
 Once the fires started, the peat and coal deposits common to the island caused further ignition and escalated the fires.

 Palm oil is a globally traded agricultural commodity that is used in 50 percent of all consumer goods, from lipstick and packaged food to body lotion and biofuels.
-Demand for palm oil in the U.S.has tripled in the last five years, pushing palm oil cultivation into the rainforests and making this crop one of the key causes of global rainforest destruction.
+Demand for palm oil in the U.S.has tripled in the last five years, pushing palm oil cultivation deep into the rainforests and making this crop one of the key causes of global rainforest destruction.

 Approximately 85 percent of palm oil is grown in the tropical countries of Indonesia,Malaysia and Papua New Guinea (PNG) on industrial plantations that have severe impacts on the environment, forest peoples, orangutans and the climate.